A decreasing step method for strongly oscillating stochastic models: Technical results

-then, it suffices to study the convergence of the Gaussian martingale $\sum_{i=0}^{\lfloor nt \rfloor} n^{-1/2} \nu^{i;n}_{\tbar[s]} $.
-Let $0\leq j\leq d_x$, then the independence properties and an application of a multi-dimensional C.L.T. gives us that
+Then it suffices to study the convergence of the Gaussian martingale $\sum_{i=0}^{\lfloor nt \rfloor} n^{-1/2} \times \nu^{i;n}_{\tbar[s]} $.
+Let $0\leq j\leq d_x$.
+Then the independence properties and an application of a multi-dimensional C.L.T. gives us that

 We conclude that $B^{1}$ is (up to a modification) a Brownian motion independent from $W$ and $X$, by remarking its Gaussian nature with independent increments property and covariance matrix as the one of the standard Brownian.
-Thus \eqref{Eq:TupleConv1} follows.
-Note that we have as well shown property (*) and consequently goodness of the sequence.
+Thus \eqref{EqTupleConv1} follows.
+Note that we have shown property (\ref{PropertyStar}) as well, and consequently goodness of the sequence.

-\item To prove \eqref{Eq:TupleConv3} note first that $\sqrt{n}B^{2;i,j;n}$ is a continuous martingale.
-In view of the results in \cite{jacod_continuous_1997}, we examine the component-wise quadratic variation.
+(b) To prove \eqref{EqTupleConv3} note first that $\sqrt {n}B^{2;i,j;n}$ is a continuous martingale.
+In view of the results in \citet{jacodcontinuous1997}, we examine the component-wise quadratic variation.
 By standard techniques we find

 and due to independence we find as well that, taking, $j\neq j'$,